jeff665547/Project-ChipImgProc/doc/modules/bright-field-marker-detection.md

     @snippet Example/aruco_detection.cpp data_preparation
   - ArUco Detection
     - Detect and decode the ArUco marker in the chip image one by one.
-    - This process will be repeated until all ArUco markers in a FOV are detected, and the detection details are discribed as follows:
+    - This process will be repeated until all ArUco markers in a FOV are detected, and the detection details are described as follows:
         1. Identify the most similar region to the marker frame in an FOV by using marker frame template (`marker_frame_template`) and marker frame mask (`marker_frame_mask`), and take that region as the true marker position.
         2. Decode the ArUco marker in the marker frame found in the previous step, and store the decoding result into a collection.
         3. To find the position of the next marker frame more accurately, we take the current marker as the center, and use the non-maximum suppression (NMS) algorithm to exclude an user-defined circular region indicating the non-optimal matching locations.